xullnn/ls_pull_over_push/225/answers.md

 ```

 - The last expression returns `false` because when we call `Object.getPrototypeOf(obj)`, we are asking what the `obj` inherits from.
 - `Object` has a type of 'function', more specifically, a constructor function.
-The usual way of using `Object.getPrototypeOf()` is to provide it with an object, then it returns the prototype(conceputally class) object.
+The usual way of using `Object.getPrototypeOf()` is to provide it with an object, then it returns the prototype(conceptually class) object.
 - consider this example:
 ```js
 var F = function() {};